Positive recurrence of piecewise Ornstein-Uhlenbeck processes and common quadratic Lyapunov functions: Introduction

-To conclude this introduction, we mention a body of work on the recurrence of multidimensional Ornstein-Uhlenbeck type processes by \cite{Sato94,Sato96}, which differ from the processes studied here.
+To conclude this \hyperref[secintro]{Introduction}, we mention a body of work on the recurrence of multidimensional Ornstein--Uhlenbeck type processes by \citet{Sato94}, \citet{Sato96}, which differ from the processes studied here.
 The processes studied in these references are driven by L\'evy processes and they have a linear drift coefficient.
-As a result, their multidimensional processes do not possess the critical feature of the processes we study here, namely a piecewise linear drift coefficient.
+As a result, their multidimensional processes do not possess the critical feature of the processes we study here, namely, a piecewise linear drift coefficient.

 This paper is organized as follows.
-Section~2 discusses the required background on piecewise OU process and positive recurrence.
-Section~3 is devoted to common quadratic Lyapunov functions.
-Section~4 summarizes the main results and Section~5 contains the proofs of the main results.
-The proof of Proposition~\ref{prop:shorten2009}, which mainly uses existing methodology from the theory of control, is given in Appendix~A. Appendix~B shows that no quadratic Lyapunov function can work in the Foster-Lyapunov criterion if abandonment is allowed.
+Section~\ref{sec2} discusses the required background on piecewise OU process and positive recurrence.
+Section~\ref{secCQLF} is devoted to common quadratic Lyapunov functions.
+Section~\ref{secmainre} summarizes the main results and Section~\ref{sec5} contains the proofs of the main results.
+The proof of Proposition~\ref{propshorten2009}, which mainly uses existing methodology from the theory of control, is given in Appendix~\ref{appendixprop3pf}.
+Appendix~\ref{appendixcountereg} shows that no quadratic Lyapunov function can work in the Foster--Lyapunov criterion if abandonment is allowed.